meshahid973/localitfy/README.md

 ## notes

-localtify is still early, so some stuff may break.
+localtify is still pretty new, so some things might break here and there.

-right now I am focusing on making the app feel smooth and cleaner.
+Right now I’m mainly focused on making the app feel smoother, cleaner, faster, and more polished with every update.

-nooo buggs this time... surely...
+No bugs this time… hopefully.

 ---

 ## contributors

-thanks to:
+big thanks to:

 - @todouro
 - @yudafao